Thompson Creek’s® vinyl bay windows are the perfect choice for creating curb appeal while adding light and warmth to your home’s interior.

 If you can't find answers just contact us

-It also makes sense to work with a company that manufactures their products locally, which saves a significant amount on shipping charges.
+It also makes sense to work with a company that manufactures their bay windows locally, which saves a significant amount on shipping charges.
 At Thompson Creek, we are accountable for the entire process from window design through installation.
 Additionally, we participate in the National Fenestration Rating Council (NFRC) certification and labeling process, as well as the ENERGY STAR® program.

 Low-emissivity, or low-e glass, is a very thin coat of material that reflects heat away from the window’s surface, keeping heat out in the summer and inside in the winter.
 Low-e glass is the most cost-effective way to increase the efficiency of your windows.
 It can also help reduce the amount of ultraviolet radiation entering your home, reducing discoloration or fading to your furniture and carpet.